JohanSanSebastian/anti-alts/README.md

 The program checks if the detail of the Discord Account meets different conditions, e.g.:
 - New account
 - No profile picture
+- No profile links
+- No status text
 - etc.